arangodb/spring-boot-starter/demo/README.md

 repository.findAll().forEach(System.out::println);
 ```

-We expect only Arya, Bran and Sansa to be left.
+Only Arya, Bran, and Sansa are expected to be left.

 ```
 ## Remove all characters except of which surname is 'Stark' and which are still alive